jityler/Markdown-Playground/get lab.md

 You can make an unordered list by preceding one or more lines of text with -, *, or +.

 **Format the following text into a footnote:**
-Main text: Alex Wingate went to William and Mary. [^1] Footnote text: William and Mary is a university in Williamsburg, VA founded in 1693.
+Main text: Alex Wingate went to William and Mary.[^1] [^1]William and Mary is a university in Williamsburg, VA founded in 1693.
 Bonus: make ["William and Mary"](https://www.wm.edu/) a hyperlink to W&M's website.